 At various stages in the lab (or at the end) the tutors will come around to check progress.
 They may ask some questions to check your understanding.
 Each person in the group may get asked different questions at the tutor's discretion.

-Based on your answers they will mark (initial) your hand-in sheet.
-The tutors are just checking that you understand the core ideas of each Experiment and its Parts.
+The tutors are just checking that you understand the core ideas of each experiment and its parts.